ying-tang/help-documentation/_gettingstarted/Box-Panel.md

 1. Click the **Identity** tab.
 2. Click **Create User**.
-3. Enter a user name and their email in the Modal window.
+3. Enter a user name and their email address in the Modal window.
 4. Assign a password.
-5. Select the primary project you would like to add them to from the **Primary Project** drop-down.
+5. From the **Primary Project** drop-down, select the primary project for that user.
 6. Assign their role from the **Role** drop-down.
 7. Confirm that you would like to create the user by clicking the **Create User** button.